openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

    recommends that you place the peer assessment before the self assessment.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_AsmtWithResponse.png
-  :alt: Image of peer assessment with assessment steps and status labeled
+  :alt: A peer assessment with assessment steps and status labeled.
   :width: 600